 Social value is embedded into the Council procurement process and Officers consider social value before the commencement of any procurement in order to determine the best procurement approach and to inform the design of the services required.
-Measurement and outcomes of contracts can include environmental metrics and KPIs it.
-Executive, non-executive, scrutiny and officer functions are defined in the Council's Constitution.
-It includes details of how decisions are made, including a scheme which sets out how powers have been delegated to officers.
-This scheme is regularly reviewed and updated to reflect relevant changes to the allocation of powers, revised departmental structures and operating procedures and has undergone significant review as the Council addresses the organisational needs of the SSA.
+Measurement and outcomes of contracts can include environmental metrics and KPIs.